-- A. Easements shall be established to accommodate the existence of drainageways. - B. Where a tract is traversed by a watercourse, drainage-way, channel or stream, there shall be provided an easement paralleling the line of such watercourse, drainage-way, channel or stream with a width adequate to preserve the unimpeded flow of natural drainage in the 100-year floodplain. - C. Easements shall be established for all on-site stormwater management or drainage facilities (except where the single family residential exemption applies), including but not limited to: detention facilitates (above or below ground), infiltration facilities, all stormwater BMPs, drainage swales, and drainage facilities (inlets, manholes, pipes, etc.). - D. Easements are required for all areas used for off-site stormwater control. - E. All easements shall be a minimum of 20 feet wide and shall encompass the 100-year surface elevation of the proposed stormwater facility. - F. Easements shall provide ingress to, and egress from, a public right-of-way.
-In lieu of providing an easement to the public right-of-way, a note may be added to the plan granting the Municipality or their designees access to all easements via the nearest public right-of-way able for vehicle ingress and egress on grades of less than 10% for carrying out inspection or maintenance activities. - G. Where possible, easements shall be centered on side and/or rear lot lines. - H. Nothing shall be planted or placed within the easement which would adversely affect the function of the easement, or conflict with any conditions associated with such easement. - I. All easements shall be shown on the subdivision plan, as applicable.
-Applicable subdivision plans shall be recorded prior to any land development occurring. - J. All easement agreements shall be recorded with a reference to the recorded easement indicated on the site plan.
+- A. Easements shall be established to accommodate the existence of drainageways. - B. Where a tract is traversed by a watercourse, drainage-way, channel or stream, there shall be provided an easement paralleling the line of such watercourse, drainage-way, channel or stream with a width adequate to preserve the unimpeded flow of natural drainage in the 100-year floodplain. - C. Easements shall be established for all on-site stormwater management or drainage facilities, including but not limited to: detention facilitates (above or below ground), infiltration facilities, all stormwater BMPs, drainage swales, and drainage facilities (inlets, manholes, pipes, etc.). - D. Easements are required for all areas used for off-site stormwater control. - E. All easements shall be a minimum of 20 feet wide and shall encompass the 100-year surface elevation of the proposed stormwater facility. - F. Easements shall provide ingress to, and egress from, a public right-of-way.
+In lieu of providing an easement to the public right-of-way, a note may be added to the plan granting the Municipality or their designees access to all easements via the nearest public right-of-way able for vehicle ingress and egress on grades of less than 10% for carrying out inspection or maintenance activities. - G. Where possible, easements shall be centered on side and/or rear lot lines. - H. Nothing shall be planted or placed within the easement which would adversely affect the function of the easement, or conflict with any conditions associated with such easement. - I. All easement agreements shall be recorded with a reference to the recorded easement indicated on the site plan.
 The format and content of the easement agreement shall be reviewed and approved by the Municipal Engineer and Solicitor.